ProspectOne/flexbalancer-js-docs/Migration-Example.md

 ```
 We hope you have already took a look at our [Request and Response interfaces](Custom-Answers-API#interfaces), we will use `request` to determine a user location.

 First let's parse our configuration, get the user location, then, filter all providers, removing those with uptime lower than `availabilityThreshold`.
-We will use [fetchCdnRumUptime](Custom-Answers-API#fetchcdnrumuptime) for uptime data retrieving, if we are able to detect user `continent`(`market`) - we operate with that continent statistics **fetchCdnRumUptime(provider.name, 'continent', continent)** and if not - we take the 'world' data by **fetchCdnRumUptime(provider.name))**:
+We will use [fetchCdnRumUptime](Custom-Answers-API#fetchcdnrumuptime) for uptime data retrieving, if we are able to detect user `continent`(`market`) - we operate with that continent statistics received via **fetchCdnRumUptime(provider.name, 'continent', continent)**.
+If continent is not determined - we take the 'world' data with **fetchCdnRumUptime(provider.name))**:
 ```typescript
     const { providers, defaultTtl, availabilityThreshold } = configuration;
     const { continent } = request.location;